 Personally I’m a HUGE fan of every single image ever crafted by the man who called himself Moebius.
 He is to my mind the finest comic artist ever – his style, his visuals, his panelling and especially his designs are truly the stuff of legend.
 And the pairing of this creative powerhouse duo has given rise to some real landmarks in the comic world.
-Not as well known to the average person as their American counter-parts, but known and respected amongst those who look at a wider scope in the medium.
+Not as well known to the average person as their American counter-parts, but known and respected amongst those who look at the medium through a wider scope.

 So it was that I went into this book-in-three-parts with a fairly high level of expectation, but by the very nature of the story and the setting, with that expectation tempered ever so much.
 The main reason for that is because both of these creators excel at the surreal, at the out-there, at the kind of story-telling where you can let your imagination craft the unimaginable.
 There was the possibility that this book would have that in a more super-natural sense perhaps, but it was not a given.

-So I read through the first book and was intrigued.
-It was a great deal more toned down and a great deal less surreal in the concepts, but the events transpiring as our “protagonist”, aging philosophy professor Mangel, finds himself leaping down a philosophical and ethical rabbit-hole.
+I read through the first book and was intrigued.
+It was a great deal more toned down and a great deal less surreal in the concepts, but the events transpiring for our “protagonist” – aging philosophy professor Mangel – finds him leaping down a philosophical and ethical rabbit-hole.
 Is young Elisabeth crazy?
 Is that voice in his head a real voice or is Mangel himself already insane and didn’t know it?
-What will be the consequences of his actions and what is the morality of taking advantage of a deluded person – if in fact they are deluded ones and not you?
+What will be the consequences of his actions and what is the morality of taking advantage of a deluded person – if in fact they are the deluded ones and not you?

 It was intriguing enough that I decided to read the story through and went and found the next two installments.